lactic acid

 The Amazing Health Benefits of Kefir

-This is mostly a reposting of the information about kefir put together over at www.bovinity.webs.com.
+Reposting of the information about kefir put together over at www.bovinity.webs.com.
 A wonderful and well-researched look into how kefir can help with cancer, herpes, IBS, immune disfunction, allergies, colitis and leaky gut among many other things.
-If anyone in Vancouver BC would l ...
+Alternate names for milk-based Kefir Grains (a ...

 Homemade Olives